Find Affordable College Courses

 $6,840 Average Tuition & Fees

-The average tuition and fees for an out-of-state undergraduate student at College of Southern Idaho are $6,840 a year.
+College of Southern Idaho undergraduate students pay an average of $6,840 in tuition and fees each year.
 After completing their degree, allied health graduates from College of Southern Idaho carry an average student debtload of $11,000.

 Read More…

-College of Western Idaho landed the #7 spot in the 2023 rankings for the best value allied health professions programs.
+With a ranking of #7, College of Western Idaho did quite well on this year’s best value schools for allied health professions students.
 Located in the rural area of Nampa, CWI is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at CWI are $7,344 per year.
 Allied Health majors at CWI take out an average of $15,467 in student loans while working on their egree.